 Compliance#

 Cloud compliance is the process of ensuring that the use of cloud services meets compliance requirements.
 When healthcare organizations use cloud computing, they do not outsource compliance responsibilities to cloud service providers (CSPs).
-Regulators and clients can still hold them accountable, as healthcare organizations are responsible for complying with legal regulations, regulatory, and contractual obligations.
+Regulators and customers can still hold them accountable, as healthcare organizations are responsible for complying with legal regulations, regulatory, and contractual obligations.

 Healthcare organizations often rely on third-party vendors and service providers for various IT services.
 It is crucial to assess the security posture of third-party vendors, conduct due diligence on their security practices, and establish clear contractual agreements outlining security responsibilities and compliance requirements.